Looking to read to your child in Spanish? Here are our favorite Spanish baby books for 0 to 1 – though kids of all ages can enjoy!

 Difficulty level: Medium (As a Spanish minor, I still had to look up a few words: despistado, gruño, hocico, rebaño)

 Why we like it: According to my parents, I had this book memorized as a child—the English version, Goodnight, moon.
 To this day, the pictures and rhythm of the sentences feel like old friends, making it endlessly fun to be able to read it to my own child.
-We were given a few versions of this book, including one paperback, but I’m partial to the board book bilingual version of it.
+We were given a few versions of this book, including one paperback, but I’m partial to the Spanish board book bilingual version of it.
 This way, Larson can chew the heck out of it and also hear both languages at once.
 After you get through the first few pages in Spanish, it’s a pretty easy read: Buenas noches, peine.
 Buenas noches, cepillo.
-I must say, though, that I’m a little disappointed in the Spanish translation of “little old lady whispering hushhhhh”.
-Viejecita que tejes tan calladita just doesn’t have the same ring!
+It’s one of our favorite Spanish baby books to read together!

 Difficulty level: Medium (A few of the words might trip you up at first, but Alex’s high school Spanish can make it through)